kovashikawa/demdk/README.md

 ## findings

-you can see the results at the
+you can see the main findings at the [demdk.ipynb](https://github.com/kovashikawa/demdk/blob/main/demdk.ipynb).

+there we can finde plots and data explaining were the errors were mostly concentrated and possible bugs outside the scope of this exercise.